carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-qualified-auto.rst

 .. option:: AddConstToQualified

-   When set to `1` the check will add const qualifiers variables defined as ``auto *`` or ``auto &`` when applicable.
+   When set to `true` the check will add const qualifiers variables defined as ``auto *`` or ``auto &`` when applicable.
-   Default value is '1'.
+   Default value is `true`.

 .. code-block:: c++